nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `-n` – prefix name for output files
 - `-o` – the output directory to store results
 - `/path/to/directory/containing/trimmed_fastqc/files` – the directory holding the output data from the fastqc run, provided as a positional argument
+- `/path/to/directory/containing/trimming_reports` – the directory containing the trimming reports from the trim/filter step, provided as a positional argument

 **Input Data:**

 - *fastqc.zip (FastQC data, output from [Step 2b](#2b-trimmed-data-qc))
+- *trimming_report.txt (trimming report, output from [Step 2a](#2a-trimfilter-raw-data))

 **Output Data:**